Tomasingi/Linux-settings/README.md

 # Linux-settings
 Changes &amp; configurations

-Various config files that I use: Keybindings, vim and more.
+Various config files that I use: Keybindings, scripts, vim and more.